IJIJI/WebKontrol/README.md

 <img src="img/admin_interface_2.png" width="400"/> <img src="img/clock_interface.png" width="400"/>

-I originally developed this for the live-streaming industry.
+I originally developed WebKontrol for the live-streaming industry.
 It allows me to display a clock or use something like [stagetimer.io](https://stagetimer.io/).
-This can also be implemented in an information display or even a touchscreen kiosk.
+This can also be implemented in an information display or a touchscreen kiosk.

 > [!WARNING]
 > **WebKontrol is not completely finished, and the code is imperfect.
 I will continue developing this.
 I have tested the platform to ensure it is stable.**